WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 `content-type`, `content-encoding`, `expires`,
 `content-security-policy`, etc.

-### Signing {#signing}
+### Signing as an origin {#signing}

-Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin.
+Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin {{?RFC6454}}.

+Note that previous attempts to sign HTTP messages ({{?I-D.thomson-http-content-signature}}, {{?I-D.burke-content-signature}}, and
+{{?I-D.cavage-http-signatures}}) omit a description of how a client should use a signature to prove that a resource comes from a particular origin, and they're probably not usable for that purpose.

 ### Random access {#random-access}